citrus-finance/citrus-docs/docs/tokenomics.md

 ## Sink and Faucet

-Citrus protocol aim is to support as many chains as possible, for this reason we decided to have our own stablecoin so we can apply a Sink and Faucet startegy when collecting fees and distribute earnings.
+Citrus protocol aim is to support as many chains as possible, for this reason we decided to have our own stablecoin so we can apply a Sink and Faucet strategy when collecting fees and distribute earnings.

 ### Sink

 Every Citrus stablecoin token we collect as fee will be burned.
-They will be removed from circulation so that they can be re-emited later on.
+They will be removed from circulation so that they can be re-emitted later on.

 ### Faucet